 Today, I’m going to talk about my picks for the best basketball shoes for flat feet.

-If you’re one of those people who experiences this – you damn well know how tough it can be to not only live a quality, active life but also specifically for basketball, it’s tough to actually find a shoe that would cater to players with this condition.
+If you’re one of those people who experiences this – you damn well know how tough it can be to not only live a quality, active life but also specifically for basketball.
+It’s tough to actually find a shoe that would cater to players with this condition.

 This is exactly why I’m making the list – having a few friends who battle this, I did my best to compile a list of five best shoes for flat footers.
+All five shoes are also solid all-around performers on the court, so I’ve made sure you’re not just grabbing any random shoe that feels good for a flat foot.

 Be sure to check the very end of the post – I will be giving you some bonus tips!